Why we did this project

 Despite this, there has been very little research into NHS administration and its impact on patients, and these issues are not routinely captured in NHS data.

-The King’s Fund is working in collaboration with Healthwatch, the independent champion for people who use health and social care services, and National Voices, the coalition of health and care charities, on a project exploring people’s experiences of NHS administrative processes and staff.
-Through our research we will explore:
+The King’s Fund worked in collaboration with Healthwatch, the independent champion for people who use health and social care services, and National Voices, the coalition of health and care charities, on a project exploring people’s experiences of NHS administrative processes and staff.
+Through our research we explored:

 - the impact of poor NHS administration on patients, service users and carers

 - why poor administration happens

-- opportunities for making improvements to NHS administration in future.
+- opportunities for making improvements to NHS administration in the future.

 The first stage of our work involved a review of the available literature and data relating to NHS administration.
 We also analysed a sample of comments posted on the Care Opinion website, the findings from which are set out in this blog.